sofiechan home

 IMO, the #1 insight I've absorbed from our general sphere is a far better grasp of the holistic significance of religion and theology within human society.
 In this regard, I found Wolf's article on Abraham especially insightful.
 I especially owe him for hi...

-posted 14mo ago with 13 replies
+posted 1y ago with 13 replies politics philosophy theology

 On Religion